Eton College: Drama

 Numerous plays are put on every year at Eton College; there is one main theatre, called the Farrer (seating 400) and 2 Studio theatres, called the Caccia Studio and Empty Space (seating 90 and 80 respectively).
 There are about 8 or 9 house productions each year, around 3 or 4 "independent" plays (plays produced, directed and funded by boys) and three school plays, one specifically for boys in the first two years, and two open to all years.
 The school plays have such good reputations that they are normally fully booked every night.

 In recent years, the school has put on a musical version of The Bacchae (October 2009) as well as productions of A Funny Thing Happened on the Way to the Forum (May 2010), The Cherry Orchard (February 2011), Joseph K (October 2011), Cyrano de Bergerac (May 2012), Macbeth (October 2012), London Assurance (May 2013), Jerusalem (October 2013), A Midsummer Night's Dream (May 2014), Antigone (October 2015), The Government Inspector (May 2016), Romeo and Juliet (May 2017), Beaux Stratagem (October 2021), Vernon God Little (May 2022), Equus (October 2022), Ink (May 2023), After Life (May 2024) and Jack Absolute Flies Again (October 2024).
 On top of this, the school also holds a fringe-style School Play Festival every few years, where pupils and teachers write, direct and act in their own plays, hosted over the period of a week.
 The most recent one was held in October 2023, which hosted a wide variety of plays, from a comedy sketch, to a double bill of a musical and Eton's first dance performance.

 Previously, the school used to cast girls in female roles from neighbouring schools, but more recently, these roles have been taken up by versatile actors at the school.
 Boys from the school are also responsible for the lighting, sound, stage management, costume and set design, and makeup of all the productions, under the guidance of several professional full-time theatre staff.

 Every year, Eton employs a 'Director-in-Residence', an external professional director on a one-year contract who normally directs one house play and the Lower Boy play (a school play open solely to the first two-year groups), as well as teaching Drama and Theatre Studies to most year groups.

 The drama department is headed by Rebecca Farley and several other teachers; Simon Dormandy was on the staff until late 2012.
 The school offers GCSE drama and A Level Theatre Studies.

-The school has produced many actors such as Dominic West, Tom Hiddleston, Eddie Redmayne, Damian Lewis, and Hugh Laurie.
+Several actors, including Dominic West, Tom Hiddleston, Eddie Redmayne, Damian Lewis, and Hugh Laurie, attended the school.